4 tips for a summer without the sweaty smelliness

 Your BMI is also an important factor.
 Callewaert: “The more fat, the more lipids are accumulated in the skin.
 These lipids are a favourite substrate for lipophilic bacteria – as the ones that cause an unpleasant smell.”

 Did you know that people smell different if they are ill?
 It’s too challenging for the human nose, but dogs can sniff out diseases such as cancer, Parkinson’s and corona.
-Callewaert even worked together with dean Frank Gasthuys from the Faculty of Veterinary Medicine, to train tracker dogs to sniff out corona infections.
+Callewaert even worked together with Frank Gasthuys from the Faculty of Veterinary Medicine, to train tracker dogs to sniff out corona infections.

 4. Don’t be too ‘clean’